Navigating Ramadan with IBS: A Guide to Low FODMAP Eating

 Conclusion

-Observing Ramadan while managing IBS might require a bit of extra planning and understanding of your body's needs.
-By making thoughtful choices during suhoor and iftar, staying hydrated and being mindful of your personal trigger foods, you can navigate this holy month with greater comfort and well-being.
+Observing Ramadan while managing IBS might require a bit of extra planning and understanding of your body's needs - however, it differs from person to person and day to day.
+By making thoughtful choices during suhoor and iftar, staying hydrated and being mindful of your personal trigger foods throughout the process, you can navigate this holy month with greater comfort, joy and wellbeing.

 Next